Our Impact

 Presented 3 World, 5 UK, and 7 Scottish Premieres.

-Welcomed 30 filmmakers and guest speakers from across the globe.
+Welcomed 30 filmmakers and guest speakers.

-Attracted 1,650+ attendees — a 26% increase from 2023 — with screenings at 84% capacity.
+Attracted 1,650+ attendees — a 26% audience growth from 2023

 Offered over 1/3 of events for free, engaging 600+ attendees.

-Earned an impressive 88% audience film rating of 'excellent’ or 'very good'.
+Earned an impressive 88% audience film rating of excellent or very good.

 98% of attendees reported feeling inspired to take action after attending a festival programme.